zotoio/x-fidelity/README.md

    - Set a unique `name` for your rule, ensuring it starts with 'openai'.
    - Modify the `prompt` in the `params` section to specify what you want the AI to analyze.
    - Adjust the `value` in the `openaiAnalysisHighSeverity` operator to set the severity threshold (1-10).
-   - Customize the `message` in the `event` params to describe the violation.
+   - Customize the `message` in the `event` params to describe the warning.

 4. Add your new rule to the appropriate archetype configuration file.